Overview of Fund Recovery Scams:

 The vulnerability exploiter

 The fund recovery scams work when the scammers collaborate with the scam brokers in the industry.
 These scam brokers compile all the names of their victims into a list and sell the information to the fund recovery scammers.
 The Fund recovery scammers will conduct cold calls wherein they will claim to recover all of the money that they have lost.
 The victims, desperate after their recent loss, will readily agree to this without giving it a second thought.
 Taking advantage of this vulnerable state of mind, the scammers demand thousands of dollars as the fees thereby putting a bigger financial burden on the poor victim.
-At the end, when the victim tries to contact the scammers for an update, they are left with a deactivated number or no-one receiving the call.
+In the end, when the victim tries to contact the scammers for an update, they are left with a deactivated number or no one receiving the call.

 Charging for free things

 Another common type of scam that successfully manages to rap the innocent victims in its claws is when the scammers charge money for something that can be done by the victims themselves free of cost.
 Sometimes, these fund recovery scammers will charge hundreds of dollars just to clear a dispute with a credit card company.
 In all practical sense, all it takes to solve a dispute with the credit card company is calling the company representative.
 Sometimes, the fund recovery scams charge money to even file a complaint with the government regulation.
-In a state of vulnerability, the victims often forget that the government regulations do not charge fees for filing a complaint.
+In a state of vulnerability, the victims often forget that government regulations do not charge fees for filing a complaint.

 How to avoid the Fund Recovery Scams?